Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Snort.md

 -d Displays the packet data
 -e Display the link-layer
 -X Display the full pakcet details in HEX
--I this parameter helps to define ap specifc network interface to listen/sniff.
+-i this parameter helps to define ap specifc network interface to listen/sniff.
 Once you have multiple interfaces, you can choose a specifc interface to sniff
 ```